We believe we are stronger when working together to achieve a common goal!

 MOSAIC - Is a task force of the Tulsa Regional Chamber that focuses on catapulting Tulsa into the forefront of diversity and inclusion leadership by leveraging Tulsa's diversity to create an inclusive community and improve the economic and social climate of Tulsa.

-OPEN TABLES - This interfaith program is a designed to bring together people from different faiths to share dinner and dialogue, and consists of a potluck dinner and presentation.
+OPEN TABLES - This interfaith program is designed to bring together people from different faiths to share dinner and dialogue and consists of a potluck dinner and presentation.
 We ask you to bring a favorite dish to share, as well as an open mind and respect for those from different traditions.
-Each dinner is held on a Sunday evening at 5:30pm.
-Contact Vicky Langston at 918-307-1997 or firstname.lastname@example.org for more information.
+Each dinner is held on a Sunday evening at 5:30 pm.
+Contact Vicky Langston at 918-232-5332 or email@example.com for more information.

 RESPECT DIVERSITY FOUNDATION - The Respect Diversity Foundation promotes tolerance, acceptance and affinity across differences – through communication, education and the arts.
 This foundation helps learners of all ages understand and appreciate other cultures and their own, create positive inter-group relationships, and build strong communities throughout the state of Oklahoma, the U.S., and the world.